JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 was the kind of system that Hilbert hoped could provide a foundation for math.
 Peano arithmetic was another contender.
-Hilbert's position was that mathematical results involving actual infinity could be trusted as long as the proofs themselves were carried out in systems that relied only on potential infinity.
+Hilbert's position was that mathematical results involving actual infinity could be trusted as long as the proofs themselves relied only on potential infinity.

 Gödel showed in 1931 that the full scope of Hilbert's program was *impossible*[^incompleteness].
 He was exquisitely careful to perform most of the argument using primitive recursive functions (including a delightful use of the Chinese remainder theorem).

-Emil Post very nearly discovered the same incompleteness himself ten years earlier, but failed to publish the results.[^post]
+Emil Post very nearly discovered the same incompleteness theorem himself ten years earlier, but failed to publish the results.[^post]

 Note that the Church-Turing thesis would not even be proposed for another five years, and that the definition of computation was still unsettled.
-It was crucial that the proofs steps Gödel used would be incontrovertible, and needed to appeal to our intuitive notion of computation.
+It was crucial that the proof techniques that Gödel used were incontrovertible, and had to appeal to our intuitive notion of computation.
-Gödel himself remained somewhat skeptical of his 1931 result until he saw Turing's working on Turing machines and the ubiquitous equivalence of models of computation.[^godelTM1] [^godelTM2]
+Gödel himself remained somewhat skeptical of his 1931 result until he saw Turing's famous results.[^godelTM1] [^godelTM2]

 In 1941, Haskell Curry devised a formalization of primitive recursive arithmetic using only equality of terms (and no logical connectives)[^curryPRA].